microwave89-hv/mac-notes/notes.md

-# clean notarization crap
+# Recursively clean notarization crap
-so it wont actually OPEN the (possibly malicious) bash file you only wanted to INSPECT: xattr -rc /some-malware-dir/ (this remove all extended attributes and thus all notarization info from downloaded files/executables)
+xattr -rc /some-malware-dir/
+(this remove all extended attributes and thus all notarization info from downloaded files/executables)

-is solution to notarization error "can't be opened because it is from an unidentified developer" when trying to simply READ and not EXECUTE e.g. /some-malware-dir/some_malware_install.sh
+explanation: if you use any (hex) editor to open/read executable or script file (e.g. /some-malware-dir/some_malware_install.sh) then macos notarization won't let you. it is well known you can always override and open anyways in security settings. if you do that it won't simply open hex editor and let you inspect file BUT INSTEAD it straight EXECUTES file you only wanted to INSPECT!!
+This is very dangerous so only solution is prevent notarization crap from popping up in the first place.